-- 5.4.2.8.2 Pre-employment requirements; - 5.4.2.8.3 Position descriptions; - 5.4.2.8.4 Orientation for all employees and contractors; - 5.4.2.8.5 Inservice education; - 5.4.2.8.6 Annual performance review and competency testing; and - 5.4.2.8.7 The process of appointment to the professional staff whereby it can satisfactorily be determined that the individual is appropriately licensed and qualified for the privileges and responsibilities to be given. - 5.4.2.9 Referrals received, admission of patients to agency services, delivery of those services and discharge of patients. - 5.4.2.10 The use and removal of records and the conditions for release of information in accordance with statutory provisions pertaining to confidentiality. - 5.4.3 The home health agency shall review its written policies at least annually and revise them as necessary. - 5.4.4 Policies shall be made available to representatives of the Department upon request. - 5.5 Personnel Records - 5.5.1 Records of each home health aide shall be kept current and available upon request by authorized representatives of the Department. - 5.5.2 For individuals utilized via contract with another agency, the home health agency shall obtain, upon request, any records as required by the Department. - 5.5.3 For all individuals, the agency shall maintain individual personnel records which shall contain at least: - 5.5.3.1 Written verification of compliance with pre-employment requirements; - 5.5.3.2 Documentation of competence; - 5.5.3.3 Evidence of current professional licensure, registration or certification as appropriate; - 5.5.3.4 Educational preparation and work history; - 5.5.3.5 Written performance evaluations (annually); and - 5.5.3.6 A written and signed job description. - 5.6 Health History - 5.6.1 All new employees/contractors shall be required to have a physical examination prior to providing care: - 5.6.1.1 The physical examination must have been completed within 12 months prior to employment/ referral and - 5.6.1.2 A copy of the physical examination shall be maintained in individual files. - 5.6.2 Minimum requirements for tuberculosis (TB) testing are those currently recommended by the Centers for Disease Control and Prevention of the U.S. Department of Health and Human Services: - 5.6.2.1 A baseline testing must be completed upon hire and, thereafter, as determined by a TB risk assessment. - 5.6.2.2 No person found to have active TB in an infectious stage shall be permitted to give care or service to patients. - 5.6.2.3 Any person having a positive skin test but a negative chest X-ray must complete a statement annually attesting that they have experienced no symptoms which may indicate active TB infection. - 5.6.2.4 A report of all TB test results and all attestation statements shall be on file at the home health agency. - 5.6.3 Any individual who cannot adequately perform the duties required or who may jeopardize the health or safety of the patient or patients shall be relieved of their duties and removed from the agency until such time as the condition is resolved.
-This includes infections of a temporary nature. - 5.7 Staff Development - 5.7.1 Staff development must be supervised by a registered nurse with at least 1 year of home health and administrative/supervisory experience. - 5.7.2 All employees/contractors are required to complete an orientation program. - 5.7.3 An orientation/training program should be based on an instruction plan that includes learning objectives, clinical content and minimum acceptable performance standards and shall include but not be limited to:
+- 5.5.1 Records of each home health aide shall be kept current and available upon request by authorized representatives of the Department. - 5.5.2 For individuals utilized via contract with another agency, the home health agency shall obtain, upon request, any records as required by the Department. - 5.5.3 For all individuals, the agency shall maintain individual personnel records which shall contain at least: - 5.5.3.1 Written verification of compliance with pre-employment requirements; - 5.5.3.2 Documentation of competence; - 5.5.3.3 Evidence of current professional licensure, registration or certification as appropriate; - 5.5.3.4 Educational preparation and work history: - 5.5.3.5 Written performance evaluations (annually); and - 5.5.3.6 A written and signed job description. - 5.6 Health History - 5.6.1 All new employees/contractors shall be required to have a physical examination prior to providing care: - 5.6.1.1 The physical examination must have been completed within 3 months prior to employment/referral and - 5.6.1.2 A copy of the physical examination shall be maintained in individual files. - 5.6.2 Each person, including volunteers, who is involved in the care of patients shall have a screening test for tuberculosis as a prerequisite to employment.
+Either a negative intradermal skin test or a chest x-ray showing no evidence of active tuberculosis Minimum requirements for tuberculosis (TB) testing are those currently recommended by the Centers for Disease Control and Prevention of the U.S. Department of Health and Human Services: - 5.6.2.1 A baseline testing must be completed within ninety (90) calendar days prior to an employee/contractor/volunteer providing care upon hire and, annually thereafter, as determined by a TB risk assessment. - 5.6.2.2 No person found to have active TB in an infectious stage shall be permitted to give care or service to patients. - 5.6.2.3 Any person having a positive skin test but a negative chest X-ray must complete a statement annually attesting that they have experienced no symptoms which may indicate active TB infection. - 5.6.2.4 A report of this all TB test results and all attestation statements shall be on file at the home health agency of employment. - 5.6.3 Any individual who cannot adequately perform the duties required or who may jeopardize the health or safety of the consumers shall be relieved of their duties and removed from the agency until such time as the condition is resolved.
+This includes infections of a temporary nature.